regenrek/nujek/README.md

 ## Starter Project

-I highly recommend to use [Nuxt Storyblok Starter Kit](https://github.com/regenrek/nuxt-storyblok-starter) as starter project if you want start a new project.
+[Nuxt Storyblok Starter Kit](https://github.com/regenrek/nuxt-storyblok-starter) is an example website to quickstart your project.

 ## Contribute